Gary W. Keller

-Gary Keller is an American entrepreneur and best-selling author.
+Gary Keller (born 21 July 1957) is an American entrepreneur and best-selling author.
 He is the founder and Executive Chairman of Keller Williams, which is the largest real estate company in the world by agent count and second in closed sales volume, and units sold.
 Keller founded Keller Williams on training and education and later brought his teachings to print.
 His books include The Millionaire Real Estate Agent, The Millionaire Real Estate Investor, and The ONE Thing.
 He is considered one of the most influential people in real estate.

 Early life

 Keller was born in Pasadena, Texas.
 Both his mother and father were school teachers, until his father was promoted to be a high school administrator.
 The family moved to North Shore, outside of Houston.
 Keller originally had no intention of attending college.
 The summer following his high school graduation he began to pursue a music career.
 Mid-summer, he came to his parents and informed them that he wanted to go to college as his music career was not working out.
 His parents informed him that they had already applied to Baylor University in Waco, Texas, where he was accepted.
 After visiting the university, Keller decided to attend, following in the footsteps of his sister and father who had previously attended the university.

 While at Baylor, Keller spent time shadowing professionals in the fields of law, accounting, banking, and real estate.
 It was at that time that he became interested in real estate and began to pursue a real estate and insurance degree program that had just started at the university.
 His senior year he was interviewed by various real estate companies who came to Baylor looking for graduates.
 Following graduation in 1979, Keller moved to Austin where he began his career in real estate.